chamburr/modmail/CONTRIBUTING.md

 ### Coding Style

-We use [black](https://github.com/psf/black) for code style and enforce a maximum 120 characters per line.
+We use [black](https://github.com/psf/black) for code style and enforce a maximum of 120 characters per line.
+We also use [isort](https://github.com/timothycrosley/isort) to sort imports and keep them neat.
 Therefore, please always run `format.sh` before submitting a pull request.

 ### Submitting Pull Requests